-After another cold winter driving our Landrover Defender 90 we decided to try to insulate the roof and exposed side panels in the vehicle and try to track down an annoying water leak which caused water to build up above the passenger door which pours down on your legs when first driving after heavy rain.
+After another cold winter driving our Landrover Defender 90, we decided to try to insulate the roof and exposed side panels in the vehicle and try to track down an annoying water leak which caused water to build up above the passenger door and pour down on your legs when first driving after heavy rain.

-The side trims were removed and then the clips which hold the headlining where removed using a clip removal tool sourced from eBay.
+The side trims were removed and then the clips which hold the headlining were removed using a clip removal tool sourced from eBay.

 Land rover Defender 90 roof with headlining removed.

-The installation fitted to the roof space and side panels.
+The installation fitted the roof space and side panels.

 The next job is to try to renovate the headlining and either clean the existing covering and re-glue it back to the hardboard backing or replace the material on the headlining.